How To Choose Golf Irons: The Ultimate Guide For Beginners

 Game Improvement Irons

-Game improvement irons” are a category of clubs where there isn’t a hard-and-fast technical line but generally represent the category of clubs with the MOST modifications and technology possible built into them in order to maximize forgiveness and maximize ball speed.
+Game improvement irons” the most forgiving irons with all of the modifications and technology possible built into them in order to maximize forgiveness and maximize ball speed.

 Many other categories of irons utilize these technologies but in more subtle ways.
 The “game improvement irons” will utilize as much of each of these factors as possible, but sacrifice feel and aesthetics and shot-shaping ability to some degree.
 Examples of a “game improvement” club would be Callaway Rogue, Titleist T300, and Taylormade M4 irons, although you see more and more players of all ability levels experimenting with these types of irons, especially in their longest irons.